ShuvraneelMitra/PRAGATI/README.md

 - AI may struggle with nuanced aspects of research quality, such as novelty and theoretical impact
 - The system cannot evaluate radical new ideas at the same level as human reviewers

-## Industry Insights

-PRAGATI is revolutionizing academic peer review by:
-- Automating quality checks and fact verification
-- Reducing biases in the review process
-- Detecting fraudulent or low-quality submissions
-- Improving overall research integrity

-## Future Directions

-- Enhancing multimodal analysis of figures, tables, and citations
-- Expanding capabilities to provide real-time feedback to authors
-- Developing real-time editing features similar to ChatGPT's canvas

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.